PeerPrep/peerprep/README.md

 If you face any issues / if you have non-standard installations or config for any service, please modify these files appropriately.

-Note that usually these values are kept secret, but since this is a test environment, we are not concerned about security.

 - In the root folder, run `docker compose -f docker-compose.yml up -d`.

 - Application should be running at [http://localhost](http://localhost).